 |Active Return (after fees)

 * Performance is based on month end unit prices before tax.
-Gross performance (before fees) is stated excluding all fees, costs and taxation.
 Net performance (after fees) is calculated after management fees and operating costs, excluding taxation.
 This is historical performance data.
-The value of an investment can rise and fall and past performance is not indicative of future performance.
-The value of an investment can rise and fall and past performance is not indicative of future performance.
-The comparison to the RBA Cash Rate is displayed as a reference to the target return for the Fund and is not intended to compare an investment in the Fund to a cash holding.
-Loans held by the Fund are subject to borrower default risk and as such the Fund is of higher risk than an investment in cash.
+The value of an investment can rise and fall and past performance is not indicative of future performance. ** The comparison to the RBA Cash Rate is displayed as a reference to the target return for the fund and is not intended to compare an investment in the fund to a cash holding.
+Loans held by the fund are subject to borrower default risk and as such the Fund is of higher risk than an investment in cash.